 Let’s state it again: you and yours are worthy of more than living with an alcoholic in a toxic environment.
 That is not the reason of family or marriage.
 If there is no benevolence from the addict, there is nothing more you can do.
 You cannot change a person different against their will.
 If someone is a threat to your physical well-being, you and especially your children should relocate to a safe environment.

-You might ponder: what if my partner gets aggressive but regrets it in their sober moments?
+You might ponder: what if my partner gets aggressive while involved in binge drinking but regrets it in their sober moments?

-The fact is, most alcoholics are better suited to handle their life than they (and you) think.
+The fact is, most alcoholics are better suited to handle their life than they (and you) think, especially when speaking about the functional alcoholism.
 Living in a household where their sober partner takes over all duties keeps the alcoholic in a passive stance.
 Most of the time, this becomes a vicious circle, where the alcoholic’s spouse begins to keep control and take responsibility for the alcoholic boyfriend or girlfriend.
 That might seem like caring for them, but in fact, it puts the addict in a position of powerlessness.
 He or she might simply blame the alcohol for their shortage of willpower.

 Should I leave my alcoholic partner?

-Living with an alcoholic and be dangerous.
+Living with an addict on the final stages of alcoholism and be dangerous.
 If an alcoholic is a danger to you and your children’s safety, it is firmly advised that you relocate to a safe environment.
 By doing this, you are helping them take responsibility for their actions as well, and alert your spouse that they need to change.
 If you’re wondering how to approach an alcoholic that has violent tendencies, this is the way to do it.

 Sometimes the first solution to break that vicious circle is to leave the household.
 Don’t be afraid: it does not imply abandoning the spouse.
 However, it means that the addict now has the best chance to relearn living on her/his own.
 The idea is to make the alcoholic person comprehend that you fully intend to live your own, independent adult life.
 Naturally, you can check in on him/her and help in various ways.